Rack-Robotics/Powercore-V3/README.md

 ### ISO-FREQUENCY MODE

 In iso-frequency mode, the discharge frequency is constant.
 However, random fluctuations in ignition delay may cause variations in the energy transferred per discharge, resulting in less efficient material removal and greater variation in surface roughness.
-The Powercore-V3 enters iso-frequency mode by default or when the 'EDM_ISOFREQUENCY_MODE' command is sent over the USB interface.
+The Powercore V3 enters iso-frequency mode by default or when the 'EDM_ISOFREQUENCY_MODE' command is sent over the USB interface.

 To enter iso-frequency mode for EDM, the enable port must be pulled high to 3.3 V. If the enable port is not pulled high, the device remains in idle mode.